-- R113.1 A Member shall comply with the principle of professional competence and due care, which requires a Member to: - (a) Attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organisation receives competent Professional Activities, based on current technical and professional standards and relevant legislation; and - (b) Act diligently and in accordance with applicable technical and professional standards. - 113.1 A1 Serving clients and employing organisations with professional competence requires the exercise of sound judgement in applying professional knowledge and skill when undertaking Professional Activities. - 113.1 A2 Maintaining professional competence requires a continuing awareness and an understanding of relevant technical, professional, business and technology-related developments.
-Continuing professional development enables a Member to develop and maintain the capabilities to perform competently within the professional environment. - 113.1 A3 Diligence encompasses the responsibility to act in accordance with the requirements of an assignment, carefully, thoroughly and on a timely basis. - R113.2 In complying with the principle of professional competence and due care, a Member shall take reasonable steps to ensure that those working in a professional capacity under the Member's authority have appropriate training and supervision. - R113.3 Where appropriate, a Member shall make clients, the employing organisation, or other users of the Member's Professional Services or Activities, aware of the limitations inherent in the Professional Services or Activities.
+- R113.1 A Member shall comply with the principle of professional competence and due care, which requires a Member to: - (a) Attain and maintain professional knowledge and skills at the level required to ensure that a client or employing organisation receives competent Professional Activities, based on current technical and professional standards and relevant legislation; and - (b) Act diligently and in accordance with applicable technical and professional standards. - 113.1 A1 Serving clients and employing organisations with professional competence involvesrequires the exercise of sound judgement in applying professional knowledge and skillswhen undertaking Professional Activities. - 113.1 A2 The knowledge and skills necessary for a Professional Activity vary depending on the nature of the activity being undertaken.
+For example, in addition to the application of any technical knowledge relevant to the Professional Activity, interpersonal, communication and organisational skills facilitate the Member's interaction with entities and individuals with whom the Member interacts. - 113.1 A32 Maintaining professional competence requires a Member to have a continuing awareness and an understanding of relevant technical, professional, business and technology-related developments relevant to the Professional Activities undertaken by the Member.
+Continuing professional development enables a Member to develop and maintain the capabilities to perform competently within the professional environment. - 113.1 A43 Diligence encompasses the responsibility to act in accordance with the requirements of an assignment, carefully, thoroughly and on a timely basis. - R113.2 In complying with the principle of professional competence and due care, a Member shall take reasonable steps to ensure that those working in a professional capacity under the Member's authority have appropriate training and supervision. - R113.3 Where appropriate, a Member shall make clients, the employing organisation, or other users of the Member's Professional Services or Activities, aware of the limitations inherent in the Professional Services or Activities and explain the implications of those limitations.